 Computing residuals for a logistic model is not as straightforward as it is following a linear regression model (ie observed value-expected value).
-Various types of residual have been proposed, but the 2 most commonly used are Pearson residual and deviance residual.
+A number of different types of residual have been proposed, but the 2 most commonly used are Pearson residuals and deviance residuals.